DZGoldman/Github-Data/readme.md

 ToDo:

-- DONE Configure pg database
+- put on github in private repo
  - configure sequalize?
-- DONE Set up authenticaion

 - increase rate limit

-- Scraping emails from a google sheet...
+- Scraping emails from a google sheet
 - Public vs Private repos?

+- refactor get skills to use username instead of email (if it's more efficient, which I'm pretty sure it is)

+- refactor cattching errors
+Done:
+- DONE Set up authenticaion
+- DONE Configure pg database